Ghitzarino/IMDB-Film-Rating-App/README.md

 The Jackson library is used for parsing and writing JSON files.

 2) Design Patterns:
-a) Factory Pattern: A UserFactory is implemented to create User objects.
+  1) Factory Pattern: A UserFactory is implemented to create User objects.
-b) Builder Pattern: Used for the Information field within the User class to simplify object construction.
+  2) Builder Pattern: Used for the Information field within the User class to simplify object construction.
-c) Strategy Pattern: Enables the dynamic selection of user experience increment methods in the User class.
+  3) Strategy Pattern: Enables the dynamic selection of user experience increment methods in the User class.
-d) Observer Pattern:
+  4) Observer Pattern:
 User objects act as observers for Rating, Review, and Production subjects.
 Notifications are sent to the creator of a production when a review or rating is received.

 3) Functionality:
-a) Full compliance with the project requirements, with all features testable via the CLI.
+  1) Full compliance with the project requirements, with all features testable via the CLI.
-b) Bonus Features: Enhanced sorting and filtering options for productions.
+  2) Bonus Features: Enhanced sorting and filtering options for productions.
-c) Persistence:
+  3) Persistence:
 Changes made during a session are saved to JSON files.
 On the next run, the application successfully parses the saved data, enabling real data persistence.